 Atlantic Canada hosts several federal research laboratories, multiple universities and a growing private sector focused on oceans.
 IORE is building partnerships among these groups to both boost marine research and translate it into real economic opportunity.
 IORE is the core outreach vehicle for the Canada Excellence Research Chair in Ocean Science and Technology.

 Jim is a 30-year veteran of the Canadian tech industry, having worked in design, marketing and management for companies in Atlantic Canada, Ontario and New England.
 His career has spanned the aerospace and defence sectors as well as the marine environmental monitoring field.
 Over the years, Jim has worked in senior management positions with several large publicly traded multinationals.
-He has also sampled the waters of the entrepreneurial well as an owner in two separate high tech companies that have successfully grown and been purchased by multinationals.
+He has also sampled the waters of the entrepreneurial well as an owner in two separate high-tech companies which were eventually acquired by international firms.

-Jim’s personal passion is innovation and its impact on the competitiveness of Canadian industry.
+His personal passion is innovation and its impact on the competitiveness of Canadian industry.
 Jim is a proud alumnus of the Nova Scotia Technical College (now Dalhousie University Faculty of Engineering) with a degree in electrical engineering.
-He also has an MBA in marketing from Saint Mary’s University in Halifax and is a registered professional engineer in Nova Scotia.
+He is a registered professional engineer in Nova Scotia, and holds MBA in marketing from Saint Mary’s University in Halifax.

 Board of Directors